pedrojunqueira/blog/content/posts/how_to_download_data_strava.md

 df.to_csv("my_activities.csv",index=False)
 ```
 The `activity` variable is a `Stravaio` object which has a method `to_dict()` that makes life much easier.
 It returns a list of dictionaries.
-This is perfect scenario to used defaultdict as a list so it can be easily ingested by pandas
+This is perfect scenario to use defaultdict as a list so it can be easily ingested by pandas

 Here is the full script